 eCommerce Personalization: 2023 Guide

-The time to take a closer look at the importance of personalization and the strategies and tools you can use to implement it successfully in your eCommerce business is now.
+The importance of personalization and the strategies and tools you can use to implement it successfully in your eCommerce business in a 5 step framework.

 60% of consumers say they will likely become repeat buyers after a personalized shopping experience with a retailer. (source link).